Mayank Yadav: Career

-In February 2023, he was bought by the Lucknow Super Giants for the 2023 Indian Premier League season for Rs.
-20 Lakhs.
-After missing the 2023 season due to an injury, Yadav made his IPL debut in 2024 against the Punjab Kings and picked up three wickets while giving away 27 runs.
-In this spell, Yadav bowled the fastest ball in the 2024 IPL season, at a speed of 155.8 kmph.
-He won the man of the match award in his debut match in the IPL.
-In the next match against the Royal Challengers Bangalore, he took 3/14 and broke his own record for the fastest ball set in the previous match, with a speed of 156.7 kmph.
+He was ruled out of the 2023 IPL season.
+He finally got his chance in the 2024 IPL season and made his debut against Punjab Kings, where he picked up 3 wickets and conceded 27 runs.
+In this spell, he bowled the fastest ball in the 2024 IPL season, at a speed of 155.8 kmph.
+His overall performance in the match earned him the Player of the match award.
+In his very next match against Royal Challengers Bengaluru, he too 3 wickets while conceding 14 runs and broke his own record for the fastest ball set in the previous match with a speed of 156.7 kmph.